iamkahvi/iamkahvi.github.io/_posts/2018-09-12-Volunteer Robot.md

 date: 2018-09-12
 ---

 Over the course of summer 2018, I forked and developed a volunteer scheduling database application.
-The [README ](https://github.com/iamkahvi/volunteers) I created builds on the [forked repositories README](https://github.com/playasoft/volunteers) and describes usage, features and installation of the application.
+The [README ](https://github.com/iamkahvi/volunteers) I created builds on the [forked repository's README](https://github.com/playasoft/volunteers) and describes usage, features and installation of the application.

 This post exists to specify which features I developed alone.